golift/xtractr/README.md

 # `xtractr`

-Go Library for Queuing and Extracting ZIP, RAR, GZ, BZ2, TAR, TGZ, TBZ2, 7Z files.
+Go Library for Queuing and Extracting ZIP, RAR, GZ, BZ2, TAR, TGZ, TBZ2, 7Z, ISO files.
 Can also be used ad-hoc for direct decompression and extraction.
 See docs.

 -   [GoDoc](https://pkg.go.dev/golift.io/xtractr)